CARD CARRYING

 Or think they knew?

 Because they’d have to know or think they knew something.
 The toss wasn’t from impulse or a road-to-Damascus conversion to evangelical Christianity, not if you’re in the middle of driving a dead body to a fake crime scene.
 Moreover, the driver would have to have Patricia McCabe’s credit card in hand or on the passenger seat, ready to toss.
 They couldn’t start fishing around in the victim’s wallet when the Prophet hove into view.
-They’d be expecting to see Pennington standing in the rotary, as usual, at the far end of the A. Piatt Andrew bridge, as they drove through.
+They’d be expecting to see Pennington standing in the rotary at the far end of the A. Piatt Andrew bridge, as usual, as they drove up.

 So, if the toss was premeditated, and if implicating Pennington as a suspect was too long a shot to rely on, implicating ICE would be the only reason left to put the credit card in play.
 “Do the Lord’s work,” the woman said, according to Pennington, “but do it fast.”